rheinardkorf/rheinardkorf.com/index.md

 I am a software engineer and architect working on enterprise solutions.
 I have been fortunate to work with various languages, deployment stacks and development models.

-In this site I will attempt to capture as many of my thoughts, ideas and learnings as I possibly can.
-My hope is that they may benefit you also.
+In this site I will attempt to capture as many of my thoughts, ideas, and learnings as possible.
+I hope that they may benefit you also.

-Lets kick it off:
+Let's kick it off:

 * Building a personal site is hard, but I'm [[overcoming the complexity]].
 * I have adopted the no-blog blogging trend by [[building my digital garden]].